-ENVR 195.
+ENVR 196.
 Tutorial in Geographic Information Systems

-A self-guided tutorial in Geographic Information Systems (GIS).
-Focus is on the development of basic skills relevant to geospatial analysis, such as map symbology, data overlay, and projection.
-Prerequisite: ENVR 101L and ENVR 102L.
-Graded: S/U. (1 semester hour)
+A self-guided tutorial in geographic information systems (GIS).
+The focus is on learning to use ArcGIS software for analysis of geospatial data, map creation and editing.
+Graded: S/U. (1 sem. hr.)